andrezwicky/imgui/docs/FAQ.md

 }
 ```

-When working with trees, ID are used to preserve the open/close state of each tree node.
+When working with trees, IDs are used to preserve the open/close state of each tree node.
-Depending on your use cases you may want to use strings, indices or pointers as ID.
+Depending on your use cases you may want to use strings, indices, or pointers as ID.
 - e.g. when following a single pointer that may change over time, using a static string as ID
 will preserve your node open/closed state when the targeted object change.
 - e.g. when displaying a list of objects, using indices or pointers as ID will preserve the